 As we noted earlier, when p is close to 0.5 and n is sufficiently large, the binomial probability distribution can be approximated by the normal distribution.
 This normal distribution has mean and variance .
 The approximation may also work when p is small, but in that case, a relatively large n is required.
 Many textbooks define large as a condition where and.
 The binomial probability distribution with p = 0.5 and n = 30 is shown in exhibit 7.6 to illustrate this idea.

-[INSERT EXHIBIT]
+[INSERT EXHIBIT; please render in gray scale; make bars black; remove “probability distribution of X”]

 Exhibit 7.6 Binomial Probability Distribution